fxb-cocacoding/yara-signator/README.md

 Automatic YARA rule generation for Malpedia

 ## Disclaimer
-The software is running and compiles, but is not heavily tested.
+The software is running and compiles, but isn't heavily tested.
 There is not written a single test yet.
 You probably should not use it on production systems.
 But it should provide interesting results at this point in time.
 If the following guide is not working, do not hesitate to contact me (here, mail, twitter, linked, etc).
 The next week and months, the software will improve (and the documentation, too).

 A full run over all malpedia samples on a SATA-HDD without RAID and 20GB memory running yara-signator, capstone_server and postgres on the same device takes around 10h.
 The insertion takes around 3-4h, the database operations 4-6h and the YARA rule derivation around 2-3h.

 ## Hardware requirements:
-If you run postgres and yara-signator on one devide, I would recommend you to have at least 16GB memory and your system is nearly headless. postgres will be very slow with less than 8GB memory and yara-signator uses many threads and will consume up to 6GB memory very quick.
+If you run postgres and yara-signator on one machine, I would recommend you to have at least 16GB memory and your system is nearly headless.
+Postgres will be very slow with less than 8GB memory and yara-signator uses many threads and will consume up to 6GB memory very quick.
 If you set the threads to 1 you will have a very low memory usage but low performance.

+The full chain will create database files up to 100GB very quickly, so you should have at least 100GB space left.
+The speed should be dramatically increased if your space is on faster storage.

 ## Getting started:
 If you want to build yara-signator, you need java 8 (or higher), maven, smda-reader and java2yara.